What better way to start the holiday season than to spend an evening with a tall grouchy green guy who will surely steal your heart?

 Were your parents supportive of your career choice?

 They would have been supportive of no matter what I did.
 I had my production company for three years in L.A. and decided to go back to acting and moved back to New York.
 They were always supportive.
+So you must have good friends in this cast?

 Yes.
 In any production, you make good friends.
 In this production, you end up hoping to be asked back to certain cities and play the characters again.
 We keep up with cast and crew – all wonderful loving people.
 It’s important that the cast and crew know that this is a loving and caring environment and that the Dr. Seuss Grinch Family is just that – a family that stays in touch.